International Conference:

 Program

-- The Dedevelopment of Iran After the 1953 Coup: Imperialist Security Priorities and the Disruption of National Development, Mohammad Jamshidi-Manesh.
+- The Dedevelopment of Iran After the 1953 Coup: Imperialist Security Priorities and the Disruption of National Development, Mohammad Jamshidi-Manesh

 - Imperialist-Settler Genocide, Militarization, and the Agrarian Question: Dispossession and Resistance in Tunisia and Palestine, Corinna Mulin.